Pretty Smart (TV series): Production

 On March 5, 2021, Netflix gave the production a series order consisting of ten episodes.
 The Untitled Dolgen/Mand/Kang Project is created by Jack Dolgen and Doug Mand who are expected to executive alongside Kourtney Kang and Pamela Fryman.
 Upon series order announcement, Emily Osment and Gregg Sulkin were cast to star.
-On March 29, 2021, Olivia Macklin, Michael Hsu Rosen, and Cinthya Carmona joined the main cast.
+On March 29, 2021, Michael Hsu Rosen, and Cinthya Carmona joined the main cast.
 The series was filmed at Sunset Bronson Studios in Hollywood, California.
 The series was later titled as Pretty Smart and it premiered on October 8, 2021.
 On April 27, 2022, Netflix cancelled the series after one season.

 Episodes

 Reception

 The review aggregator website Rotten Tomatoes reported a 40% approval rating with an average rating of 4.8/10, based on 5 critic reviews.